checkout process

 What does a good ecommerce checkout process look like?

-An effective ecommerce checkout process should be as easy as pie – simple, direct, and focused on the user.
-It should clearly guide your customers through each step of the checkout, from the moment they begin the process to that final, satisfying click of confirming their purchase.
+An effective ecommerce checkout process should be simple, direct, and focused on customer experience.
+It should guide your customers through each checkout step.
+From the moment they begin the process to that final, satisfying click of confirming their purchase.

-Each stage should come with crystal clear instructions, telling your customers exactly what they need to do to glide on to the next.
-When your customers find it a breeze to navigate through your checkout process, they’re far more likely to hit that ‘complete order’ button.
+Each stage should have crystal-clear instructions, telling your customers exactly what to do to proceed to the next.
+When your customers find navigating your checkout process easy, they’re far more likely to click the ‘complete order’ button.

 ecommerce checkout process